Misogyny in ice hockey: 1990s

-In 1994, ECHL player Billy Tibbetts plead guilty to statutory rape.
+On March 30, 1994, ECHL player Billy Tibbetts pleaded guilty to raping a 15-year-old girl when he was 17 years old at an outdoor drinking party in Massachusetts.
 In 1995, while on probation for the statutory rape case, Tibbetts was convicted of assault and battery with a dangerous weapon (a BB gun), disorderly conduct and witness intimidation, and served 39 months in prison.
 In 2000, he signed an NHL contract with the Pittsburgh Penguins.

 2010s

 In March 2014, the University of Ottawa suspended its men's hockey programme after multiple players were accused of sexual assault.
 In November 2014, the OHL suspended two players for 15 games after the players had made a number of misogynistic comments on social media.

-In March 2015, Ohio State University forced women's hockey head coach Nate Handrahan to resign after being investigated for sexual harassing players.
+In March 2015, Ohio State University forced women's hockey head coach Nate Handrahan to resign after being investigated for sexually harassing players.

-In June 2018, eight members of the 2017-2018 Canada men's national junior ice hockey team allegedly assaulted a woman at a Hockey Canada event in London, Ontario.
-Hockey Canada paid $3.55 million CAD to the woman in May 2022 but the matter reopened in July 2022.
+In June 2018, eight members of the 2017–2018 Canada men's national junior ice hockey team allegedly assaulted a woman at a Hockey Canada event in London, Ontario.
+Hockey Canada paid C$3.55 million to the woman in May 2022 but the matter reopened in July 2022.

 2020s

 In March 2020, Alyssa Wruble, while playing on the Northampton Area High School hockey team, was bullied over being the only girl on the team, with numerous fans holding up signs and chanting for her to reveal her gender and saying that she had a penis.
 The Parkland Ice Hockey president Mike Byelick stepped down from his position due to the incident.

 Amid the COVID-19 pandemic, the IIHF cancelled the 2021 IIHF World Women's U18 Championship, but intends to proceed with the boys' 2021 World Junior Ice Hockey Championships.
 The IIHF was criticised by several for the decision, with U18 Team Canada player Jade Maisonneuve stating that "COVID doesn't exactly discriminate...
 I understand why the women's tournament was cancelled, but why both weren't is a little questionable."

 In 2022 it was revealed that Hockey Canada, which handles multiple sexual assault allegations per year, diverts a portion of player registration fees to a special fund worth approximately $15 million to "pay out settlements in cases of alleged sexual assault without its insurance company, and with minimal outside scrutiny".
-In federal hearings in July, Hockey Canada explained that from 1989 to 2022 it helped settle 21 cases, paying nearly $9 million CAD.
-Amid "growing calls for a leadership overhaul to address the troubling culture" in hockey, the organization's CEO said he had no plans to resign.
+In federal hearings in July, Hockey Canada explained that from 1989 to 2022 it helped settle 21 cases, paying nearly C$9 million.
+Amid "growing calls for a leadership overhaul to address the troubling culture" in hockey, the organization's CEO Scott Smith said he had no plans to resign.
+In October of that year, Smith and the entire board of directors resigned.
+They were subsequently replaced by an all-new board.